fshirazi710/MastersProject/crypto-core/README.md

 # Timed-Release-Crypto

-This repository is the implementation of a smart contract based timed-release cryptography system.
+This repository implements a smart contract-based timed-release cryptography system.
 The system is presented in the paper: [Send Message to the Future?
 Blockchain-based Time Machines for Decentralized Reveal of Locked Information](https://arxiv.org/abs/2401.05947).

 ## Basic Concepts

 The system is designed for clients to share a secret among multiple agents (secret holders), who are responsible for revealing the secret at a specific time.
 The clients and the secret holders communicate through a smart contract.
 To send a timed-release message, a client sends a transaction to the smart contract.
 The contract emits an event when it receives a message.
 The agents listen to the smart contract events.
-From that event, the agents can extract their shares of the secret and publish it to the smart contract at the client specified time.
+From that event, the agents can extract their shares of the secret and publish it to the smart contract at the client-specified time.

-## File structure
-- `agent-script/` is the directory containing the code an agent should run in a Rust implementation. `agent-script/src/bin/main.rs` is the main entry of the code, where agents constantly listen to the smart contract events and respond to them.

-- `client-script/` is the directory containing the code that a client can use to send timed release message transactions in a Rust implementation. `client-script/src/bin/main.rs` is the main entry of the code.

-- `contracts/` is an implementation of the smart contract that needs to be published on a blockchain for the system to work.

-- `tamarin-crypto-model/` is not part of the system implementation but a formal model of the system's cryptographic protocol in Tamarin Prover.

-## Smart Contracts
+## Project Structure

-The `contracts` directory contains the Solidity smart contracts for the Timed Release Crypto System:
+- `contracts/`: Contains the Solidity smart contracts for the Timed Release Crypto System.
   - `TimedReleaseVoting.sol`: The main contract that handles vote submission, secret holder registration, and share management.

-- `TimeLockEnc.sol`: An earlier implementation of time-locked encryption.
-- `Vote.sol`: A simple voting contract.
+- `CONTRACT_API.md`: Comprehensive documentation of the contract's functions and access points for backend integration.

+## Smart Contract Overview

+The `TimedReleaseVoting` contract implements a timed-release cryptography system where:

+1. Secret holders register by staking a deposit
+2. Clients submit encrypted votes with a specified decryption time
+3. Secret holders submit their shares after the decryption time
+4. Rewards are distributed to secret holders who submitted their shares
+5. Secret holders can exit and withdraw their deposit after fulfilling their obligations

+### Key Features

+- **Deposit System**: Secret holders must stake a deposit to participate
+- **Reward Mechanism**: Clients can set custom reward amounts for secret holders
+- **Automatic Distribution**: Rewards are distributed to secret holders who submit their shares
+- **Accountability**: Secret holders who fail to submit shares can be forced to exit and forfeit their deposit

+## Compiling and Deploying

+### Prerequisites

+- Node.js and npm
+- Web3 provider (like Infura, Alchemy, or a local node)
+- Ethereum wallet with funds for deployment

 ### Compiling Contracts